TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-cloudynlegacy-helpwithusermanagement.md

 There are some more reasons for cost discrepancy for CSP accounts in Cloudyn portal:

 * CSP billing cycle may start anywhere during the month.
 Cloudyn’s month is always from the 1st of the month until the last month day (inclusive).
-* CSP closes the cost calculation at some point during the last month day.
-So the monthly bill will always include some leftovers from the previous month and will always miss some cost from the end of the billing month.
+* CSP closes the cost calculation at some point during the last month day, so the monthly bill will always include some leftovers from the previous month and will always miss some cost from the end of the billing month.
 Cloudyn always calculates full day usage since at the time of Cloudyn’s calculation full usage data is already available.
 * Partner Center presents costs according to CSP’s time zone.
 Cloudyn always calculates daily costs in UTC time.
 * CSP may be charged in local currency.
 Cloudyn will always calculate costs in USD and the pricing differences may be more than the exchange rate differences.